polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 Used in the context of [FRAME](#frame) "[pallet](#pallet) aggregation", this means combining analogous types from multiple runtime modules into a single type.
 This allows each module's analogous types to be represented.
-Currently there are five such data types:
+Currently there are six such data types:

-- `Log` (an extensible header item)
-- `Event` (an indicator of some particular state-transition)
-- `Call` (a functor allowing a published function to be called with a set of arguments)
+- `Call` - published functions that may be called with a set of arguments
+- `Error` - used to inform users why a function invocation (`Call`) failed
+- `Event` - pallets can emit events to make users aware of some state changes
+- `Log` - an extensible header item
+- `Metadata` - information that allows inspection of the above
-- `Origin` (the provenance of a function call)
+- `Origin` - specifies the source of a function invocation (`Call`)
-- `Metadata` (information allowing introspection of the above)

 ## Approval Voting